-The term 'Financial Analyst' is included in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Financial Analyst' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Financial Analyst refers to a salaried individual who handles analysis, financial planning, and projection for both corporations and smaller companies.
 These accounting field experts create future forecasts for expenditures and revenues in order to come up with projected costs and capital budgeting for company projects.
 Those analysts who are senior level have the opportunity to work with executives in the corporate team and Chief Financial Officers to help determine across the company investments, policies, and future strategies.